-“My division head often rejects my professional opinion—I’d like to know how I can be more credible with her.”
+“My division head often rejects my professional opinion—I’d like to know how I can be more credible with them.”

-Topics mentioned by attendees are recorded onto flip-charts or whiteboards by two roundtable scribes.
-The resulting lists are displayed at focus group signup, and they also serve the purpose of reassuring each attendee that his concerns and interests have been heard and captured for the group.
+Topics mentioned by attendees are recorded onto flip-charts, whiteboards, or a projected Google Doc by two scribes.
+The resulting lists are displayed at peer session signup, and they also serve the purpose of reassuring each attendee that their concerns and interests have been heard and captured for the group.

 What Experience Do I Have That Others May Find Useful?

 The answers to this question uncover experiences or expertise unknown to the conference organizers, experience that has been of great worth to attendees.